Skip to main content

 Warning: Deleting a template cannot be undone.
 Existing threat models created from the template are not affected, but the template will no longer be available for creating new models.

-Session timeout : when logging in to an external drive or repository, be aware that sessions can time out.
-This timeout length can be different according to the repository / drive provider; if this is a problem then ensure the session is kept alive using a tab in the same browser window.
+Session timeout: When logging in to an external drive or repository, be aware that sessions can time out.
+This timeout length varies by provider; if this is a problem, keep the session alive using a tab in the same browser window.